fossapps/Starter.Net/readme.md

 ## More Documentation
-Before a feature is worked on, I'll try to document on what needs to be done, after the feature is ready, I'll try to finalize the wiki page.
+Before a feature is worked on, I'll try to document on what needs to be done, after the feature is ready, I'll try to finalize the documentation.
 If there's something missing, please contribute.

-## License (MIT)
-Visit license to see if you can use this.